LazyCoderForU/Ner_Streamlit_app/README.md

 - `63332ae4-...py` → Streamlit frontend app
 - `requirements.txt` → List of dependencies
 - `README.md` → You're reading it! 😄

 ---

+## 🛠️ Tech Stack

+- **Programming Language**: Python 🐍
+- **Libraries**: NLTK, spaCy, Streamlit, sklearn-crfsuite
+- **Frontend**: Streamlit for interactive UI
+- **Backend**: CRF model for NER tagging
+- **Visualization**: Color-coded entity highlights

+---

+## 🔄 Workflow / How This Project Was Made

+1. **Data Preparation**:
+   - Collected and preprocessed a large dataset with over 1 million rows.
+   - Labeled data using BIO (Beginning-Inside-Outside) scheme for NER.

+2. **Feature Engineering**:
+   - Extracted features like word shape, prefix/suffix, POS tags, and surrounding context.

+3. **Model Training**:
+   - Trained a Conditional Random Field (CRF) model using sklearn-crfsuite.
+   - Tuned hyperparameters for optimal performance.

+4. **Frontend Development**:
+   - Built an interactive web app using Streamlit.
+   - Integrated the CRF model for live predictions.

+5. **Visualization**:
+   - Added color-coded highlights for entity types.
+   - Designed a table view for detailed output.

+6. **Deployment**:
+   - Packaged the app with all dependencies.
+   - Provided instructions for easy setup and usage.

+---